Access IPOs

 Here’s a video montage of the AX-1 mission:

-Axiom Space headquarters on in Houston, Texas.
+Axiom Space headquarters are in Houston, Texas.

 Is Axiom Space Stock Publicly Traded?